tunimba/glarefy.github.io-privacypolicy/README.md

 # 4A.
 Face Data and Image Processing
 - The Application does not collect, analyze, or store any facial data or biometric identifiers.
-All photos, including those that may contain faces, are processed solely to apply visual effects and AI-generated transformations (e.g., cartoon, anime, or fantasy styles).
+- All photos, including those that may contain faces, are processed solely to apply visual effects to glasses.
 - No facial recognition, face mapping, or identity analysis is performed.
 - Photos are processed temporarily and automatically deleted from servers within 24 hours.
 - The app does not create, infer, or retain any data that can identify or authenticate an individual based on facial features.